-For more on body language: Are You Keeping People Away with Your Body Language?
-(10 Tips to Improve Your Body Language)
+For more on body language: 10 Tips to Improve Your Body Language

 This technique works extremely well when you have different personas to portray when telling a story.
 Dramatization refers to acting out of and also exaggerating the differences of various characters so you add depth and shades to the different personalities.
 Think how you are segueing in and out of a mini drama performance from your presentation.